chef/chef-web-docs/chef_master/source/berkshelf.rst

 By default, the solver selection depends on your environment.
 When the ``dep_selector`` gem is installed, as in the case of ChefDK, the ``gecode`` solver is used.
 Otherwise, the ``ruby`` solver is utilized by default.

-The ``gecode`` solver matches the engine used by the Chef Server, so will more closely reflect the behavior of the Chef Server in selecting cookbooks:
+The ``gecode`` solver matches the engine used by the Chef Infra Server, so will more closely reflect the behavior of the Chef Infra Server in selecting cookbooks:

 .. code-block:: ruby